coder3112/Mathematics-IA/non_affine.typ

   mat(
     h_11, h_12, h_13;
     h_21, h_22, h_23;
-    h_31, h_32, 1;
+    h_31, h_32, h_33;
   )
   mat(x;y;1)
   $
-  However, we can actually simplify this slightly. $1$ can simply be assumed to be 1 in this case.
+  However, we can actually simplify this slightly.
 We are looking for a transformation that changes perspective, i.e. a perspective transform.
-This is sufficient simply by having that coefficient be 1.
+This is sufficient simply by having the coefficient $h_33$ be 1.
 (When it is a non-unitary value, it acts to translate bodies but that is obviously not needed here) *citation needed* So,
   $
   mat(X W; Y W; W;)
   =